|Categories:||Certificate / Endorsement, Graduate|

 * Based on 2 classes per semester including summer

-- EDAS 6113 School Finance
+EDAS 6113 School Finance

-- EDAS 6123 The Superintendency
+EDAS 6123 The Superintendency

-- EDAS 6183 Educational Leadership Seminar
+EDAS 6183 Educational Leadership Seminar

-Candidates must apply for and receive approval to enroll in an administrative or superintendent’s internship.
-Students must complete an internship application and submit it to their advisor by the following deadlines for each semester:
+Master’s degree and licensure candidates must complete a minimum number of courses and practicum hours in the approved plan of study.
+Candidates must apply for and receive approval to enroll in an administrative or superintendent’s internship course.
+Students must complete an internship application and submit it to their advisor.

 A student who fails the program portfolio requirement must re-submit the portfolio.
 Students who fail the portfolio requirement on the third attempt will be dismissed from the graduate program and no degree or program completion certificate will be awarded.
 Additionally, the University will not recommend the student for licensure.
 There is no appeal if a student fails the portfolio requirement on the third attempt.